Vital Farms, Inc. (VITL): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2008 First Grocery Store Placement Entered Whole Foods Market, marking the start of retail expansion.
+2008 First Grocery Store Placement Entered Whole Foods Market, validating the premium market demand for pasture-raised eggs.

-2015 Launched Pasture-Raised Butter Diversified product line beyond eggs, entering the dairy category.
+2015 Launched Pasture-Raised Butter Diversified product line beyond eggs, leveraging brand trust to enter the dairy category.

-2017 Became Certified B Corporation Formalized commitment to social and environmental performance, accountability, and transparency.
+2017 Became Certified B Corporation Formalized commitment to social and environmental performance (Public Benefit Corporation status followed), cementing their ethical moat.

 Vital Farms, Inc. (VITL) Ownership Structure